Cloudxtreme/DDPS-db2dps/vagrant/README.md

 create a bootable CD for installation on VMware, or replace the vagrant up test data with a copy of the production data.

+Start with updating the box image

+  - `vagrant box update`

   - **create a live test environment with test data:** from `test-data/vars.SH`:
     `SHELL_ARGS=LIVE_TESTDATA vagrant --provision up`
   - create a ISO build environment: